 Are these reality shows the real deal?
-From the get-go, the producers of MTV's Teen Mom and its spinoffs (including the long-running Teen Mom 2) have been accused of editing scenes to fit their specific storylines — even if they have nothing to go with what's really going on in the real lives of Leah Messer, Kailyn Lowry, and all of our other favorite 16 and Pregnant alums.
+From the get-go, the producers of MTV’s Teen Mom and its spinoffs (including the long-running Teen Mom 2) have been accused of editing scenes to fit their specific storylines — even if they have nothing to do with what’s really going on in the real lives of Leah Messer, Kailyn Lowry, and all of our other favorite 16 and Pregnant alums.

-And it's not just fans who have called out MTV.
+And it’s not just fans who have called out MTV.
 Even the stars of the show have slammed the network for their unfair portrayals.
 So, obvi, many fans are left wondering if the Teen Mom franchises are totally scripted.
 Well, the answer is, no, not really.
 But MTV has apparently fudged the truth more than once.
-Here's what Farrah, Leah, Kail, and Co. have said about the series being fake.
+Here’s what Jenelle, Farrah, Leah, and Co. have said about the series being fake.

-In April 2016, the West Virginia native let fans know that she took issue with one particular episode of Season 7A, in which she and ex-husband Jeremy Calvert had an emotional discussion about the demise of their marriage.
-Leah, 25, tearfully told Jeremy, 29, "So we shouldn't have just gave up."
+In April 2016, the West Virginia native let fans know that she took issue with one particular episode of Season 7, in which she and ex-husband Jeremy Calvert had an emotional discussion about the demise of their marriage.
+Leah, 26, tearfully told Jeremy, 29, “So we shouldn’t have just gave up.”
 Next, the scene cut to Jeremy — who shares daughter Addie, 5, with Leah — seemingly disregarding her comment by staying silent on the topic of their marriage.

 But there was a part of the conversation that MTV supposedly left on the cutting-room floor — and Leah was rightfully pissed about it.
 “I’m 99.9% sure those feelings were mutual.
 I could go into detail, but won’t,” she tweeted.
 “Oh, how I love this fake a#% TV show #SoOverIt.”